10 Things You Can Do - Personal plastic management guidelines

 As a consumer you help write store policy.
 If customers want to buy in bulk, the store will provide what they ask for or lose their business.
 It may take a while, but it will work, ESPECIALLY if you convince your friends and family to do the same.

-6. Consider powdered laundry and dish soap.
+6. Consider powdered laundry and dish soap, and shampoo/conditioner bars.

 The global pandemic and its increase in plasticware have redefined what is “cool”.
 Forks in the glove box and personal chopsticks used for sustainable sushi are now in.
 For many people, the personalized coffee mug and the well-travelled stainless steel water bottle are standard procedure now.